 - 1 egg

 - Mix the butter and sugars.
-Add the egg and extracts.
+Add the egg and optional extracts.

 - Fold in the flour, cocoa powder, baking soda and salt.

 - Place the skillet on top of the barbecue.
 The barbecue shouldn't be super hot anymore, it should be cooling down slowly.
-That way the skillet can still heat up reasonably fast without it burning before the top is cooked.
+Best to place a lid on top.